eluv-io/elv-asset-manager/README.md

 ### Asset Info

-Configuring `asset_info_fields` in the content type allows for configuration of the form corresponding to info about the asset.
+Configuring `info_fields` in the content type allows for configuration of the form corresponding to info about the asset.
 This info will be saved in the asset under `public/asset_metadata/info`.

 The schema for this configuring fields is an array of the following: